alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

-    "npsIp": "The IP address of the management environment NPS server", "vnetRgName":"The name of the Resource Group containing the Virtual Network for the management environment", "vnetName":"The name of the Virtual Network for the management environment", "artifactStorageAccount": "The name of the storage account containing installation artifacts for new DSGs within the mangement  environment"
+    "npsIp": "The IP address of the management environment NPS server", "vnetRgName":"The name of the Resource Group containing the Virtual Network for the management environment", "vnetName":"The name of the Virtual Network for the management environment", "artifactStorageAccount": "The name of the storage account containing installation artifacts for new DSGs within the mangement  environment", "vaultname": "testbvault"
 }
 ```